LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: LBNDUSR

 ``LBNDUSR``    type: ``logical``    default: ``.false.``
-    If .true. will also call Bas' boundary condition routine after the end of the physics boundary condition routine (governed by the data from b2ah.dat and b2mn.dat).
+    If .true. will also call b2stbc\_bas boundary condition routine after the end of the physics boundary condition routine (governed by the data from b2ah.dat and b2mn.dat).

 .. index:: LFEEDBACK